Indigenous eye health

 Indigenous eye health is still lagging behind the rest of Australia.

-Blindness rates in Aboriginal and Torres Strait Islander people are six times higher than other Australians.
+Blindness rates in Aboriginal and Torres Strait Islander people are three times higher than other Australians.
 Around 94 per cent of vision loss is unnecessary and much of it can be fixed overnight, yet 35 per cent of Indigenous Australians have never had an eye exam.

-The leading causes of blindness and vision impairment are: cataract, diabetic retinopathy, refractive error and trachoma.
+The leading causes of blindness and vision impairment are: uncorrected refractive error, cataract, diabetic retinopathy, age-related macular degeneration and glaucoma.

 In the next 10 years it is estimated that over 34,000 Indigenous Australians will be affected by low vision or blindness as a result of these four conditions.

 While the rates of the blinding eye condition trachoma have fallen over the past five years, Australia is still the only developed country in the world where endemic levels of trachoma still exists, impacting two thirds of remote communities.

 What needs to be done?